 And then rabbits are cute, so I’ve always thought I don’t need to eat an animal that’s cute, there are enough other options out there.
 But that’s not fair, is it?
 Not fair to the other animals.

-I buy a whole frozen rabbit for the stew, I have never seen fresh rabbits around here, but frozen are definitely good.
-It is not possible to buy rabbit all the time around here, so making this recipe requires a bit of preliminary planning.
-Actually, when I see rabbits being offered somewhere, I buy one or two and keep them in my own freezer until I get to cook them.
+- I buy a whole frozen rabbit for the stew, I have never seen fresh rabbits around here, but frozen is definitely good.
+It is not possible to get them all the time around here, so making this recipe requires a bit of preliminary planning.

-The rabbits I get here are very small, one only weighs 1,2 kg/ 2.6 lbs.
-And they weigh even less after I cut them into pieces because I don’t cook the back bone and the ribs in the stew, they don’t have enough meat on them.
+- The rabbits I get here are very small, one weighs 1,2 kg/ 2.6 lbs.
+And they weigh even less after I cut them into pieces because I don’t cook the backbone and the ribs in the stew, they don’t have enough meat on them.

-The vegetables used in the rabbit stew are the typical vegetables you will find in most Romanian meat and vegetable stews: lots of onions, peppers, tomatoes, carrots.
+- The vegetables needed are the typical vegetables you will find in most stews: lots of onions, peppers, tomatoes, carrots.

 Other hearty stews: